The BMAT is an Admissions Test used by 8 UK Medical Schools as an alternative to the UCAT.

 Getting an A is also easy since most of you probably got As and A*s in GCSE English.
 Use proper grammar and don’t use words you can’t spell.
 As for getting a higher score than a 3, think of unique and novel perspectives and practice your timings.

-Which universities require the BMAT for medicine?
+Which universities require the BMAT?

 The BMAT is required by several universities across the UK, some countries in Europe, and even as far-reaching as Malaysia and Australia.
 The test is an entry requirement at these universities for medical or dentistry courses.